swt30/thesis/chapters/03-models/03-models.md

   These models used zero surface pressure and have no temperature dependence: the equations of state are isothermal and are taken at 300$\,$K.
 ](seager-mr-comparisons){#fig:seager-mr-comparisons}

+> TODO: [@fig:seager-mr-comparisons;@fig:valencia-mr-comparison;@fig:lopez-mr-comparison] need borders

 ##### The adiabatic case
-I verified my adiabatic multi-layer models by comparing them with those of @Valencia2007a, who constructed similar models using the ice VII equation of state for water (Fig. @fig:valencia-mr-comparison).
+I verified my adiabatic multi-layer models by comparing them with those of @Valencia2007a, who constructed similar models using the ice VII equation of state for water ([@fig:valencia-mr-comparison]).
 When I set high surface pressures ($10^{10}\,$Pa) I force the surface layer of water to begin as ice VII or close to it and therefore produce a very similar mass--radius relation.
 However, I predict inflated radii at lower surface pressures and therefore conclude that surface temperature and surface pressure are both important factors for determining the radius of a planet with a water layer.